Cecylia Vetulani: Biography

 She was the daughter of an engineer, Franciszek Vetulani (1856−1921), and Katarzyna Ipohorska-Lenkiewicz (1868−1915).
-She graduated from Academy of Fine Arts in Warsaw in 1932.
-In 1935 she obtained licensing for teaching in high schools and started to work as a teacher.
+She graduated from the Academy of Fine Arts in Warsaw in 1932.
+In 1935, she obtained licensing for teaching in high schools and started to work as a teacher.
 During World War II she lived in Warsaw with her sister Maria and nephew Witold.
 She took part in the Warsaw Uprising.
-In the spring of 1945 she moved to Olsztyn, where she decided to live and work.
+In the spring of 1945, she moved to Olsztyn, where she decided to live and work.

 She was a conservator at the Museum of Warmia and Mazury; she secured and catalogued various antiques and did restoration works.
-In 1950 she became a custodian of the Museum.
-Since 1956 she worked at the antique shop in Olsztyn.
+In 1950 she became a custodian of the museum.
+Since 1956, she worked at the antique shop in Olsztyn.
 She retired in 1959 as a disabled person.

 She was the author of several works on folk art and regional history, and she published articles in such periodicals as „Słowie na Warmii”, „Warmia i Mazury”, „Przegląd Zachodni” and „Polska Sztuka Ludowa”.
-In 1972 she published her memoir titled Pionierzy i zabytki (Pioneers and Monuments) that focused mostly on her work in the Museum.
+In 1972 she published her memoir titled Pionierzy i zabytki (Pioneers and Monuments) that focused mostly on her work in the museum.
 For her services in cultural heritage protection in the region she was awarded with a Gold Medal „For Antiques' Guardians”.